Top results

 Learning amidst chaos

 All kinds of play can become messy and chaotic.
-With sensory play there is the strong likelihood that the materials will get spread around the room.
+With the Reggio Emilia approach and sensory play there is the strong likelihood that the materials will get spread around the room.

 Social play being collaborative means that there is always the opportunity for social mistakes.
 These, of course, can be chaotic, but they are also rich moments of learning.